Nikon D5300 vs Panasonic G95

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G95 provides a better video resolution than the D5300.
 It can shoot movie footage at 4K/30p, while the Nikon is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the G95 has an electronic viewfinder (2360k dots), while the D5300 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G95 offers a wider field of view (100%) than the one in the D5300 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G95 has a higher magnification (0.74x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D5300 and Panasonic G95 in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The G95 has a touchscreen, while the D5300 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.